Code-Institute-Submissions/Milestone-Project-112/README.md

 > This includes the wireframes for both desktop and mobile device layouts
 <img src="assets/images/figma.jpg">

-Throughout the process of coding my website and input from other people, a few improvements were made to the website to not only make it look more profesional but also to include more useful features.
+Throughout the process of coding my website and input from other people, a few improvements were made to the website to not only make it look more professional but also to include more useful features.

 # Features

-### Feaures throughout pages
+### Features throughout pages
 * A Navigation bar header which includes a GYM CITY logo which takes you back to the home page, a join us button which takes you to the Sign up page and a burger drop down menu button which shows the links to all 4 pages.
 When hovering over any part of the navbar the text becomes orange
 * A back to the top button available at the bottom of every page, when clicked automatically scrolls back to the top
 * Footer remains the same across all pages with social media links turning orange when hovering over them